 A 1942 US government report stated “Lay down the law… no sweaters allowed.
 If a pulchritudinous girl wears one she can usually demoralize a plant in ten minutes.
 Not only will the men have a hard time making their eyes behave but the other women will rise up in indignation.”

 And that is exactly what the Vought-Sikorsky plant did.
-Female workers in the plant were required to wear what were referred to a “Jeep Suit”, which was basically a two-piece, blue-denim outfit.
+Female workers in the plant were required to wear what was referred to as a “Jeep Suit”, which was basically a two-piece, blue-denim outfit.
 Think Rosie the Riveter.
 The women, at least those working in this aircraft plant, hated them.
 The Jeep suits were just too bulky, hard to work in, and expensive.
 Worst of all, at least according to the press, they were just downright unattractive.

 As a result, many of the women chose to wear sweaters instead.
-Not only were they more attractive and lower in cost than the Jeep suits, the women could easily roll up the sleeves while working.
+Not only were they more attractive and lower in cost than the Jeep suits, but the women could also easily roll up the sleeves while working.
 After numerous complaints, Vought-Sikorsky management relaxed the dress code a bit – allowing female employees to wear their own blouses and slacks – but they stuck to their outright ban of sweaters.

 At the urging of their union officials, the women returned to work the next day without their sweaters on, awaiting a decision on whether they could or couldn’t.